Darién Gap: Armed conflict

 The Darién Gap was subject to the Marxist Revolutionary Armed Forces of Colombia (FARC), which led an insurgency against the Colombian government.
 FARC rebels were present on both the Colombian and Panamanian sides of the border.

 Other non-political victims include three New Tribes missionaries, who died after disappearing from the Panamanian side in 1993.

 In 2003, Robert Young Pelton, on assignment for National Geographic Adventure magazine, and two traveling companions, Mark Wedeven and Megan Smaker, were detained for a week by the United Self-Defense Forces of Colombia, a far-right paramilitary organization, in a highly publicized incident.

 In May 2013, Swedish backpacker Jan Philip Braunisch disappeared in the area after leaving the Colombian town of Riosucio to attempt crossing on foot to Panama via the Cuenca Cacarica.
 The FARC admitted to killing him, having mistaken him for a foreign spy.

+In fiction

+The seventh episode of Pluribus sees the character Manousos attempt a crossing of the Darién Gap on foot, along his journey from Paraguay to the United States.